Wallenius Wilhelmsen ramps up in Gothenburg

 After a challenging year with Covid-19 there is a glimmer of light at the end of a longer tunnel than was anticipated, particularly for large parts of industry.
-Wallenius Wilhelmsen is just one of many companies in the transport sector that have been affected.
+Wallenius Wilhelmsen is just one of many companies in the sector that have been affected.

 “After a rough patch during 2020 we now have vessels in our global fleet back in traffic globally.
 Today, demand is bigger than in a long time and our vessels depart fully loaded,” said Nikolai Nymoen, General Manager at Wallenius Wilhelmsen in Sweden.